yhzhuo/DataScience/java/TasksRanking/src/self/yaohua/taskranking/README.md

 	impact 'gettingMarried:9.0' for 0.07142857142857142
 	impact 'formStableAndSolidSocialGroups:5.0' for 0.171875
 </pre>
 Pretty simple and amazing right?
-This means as a young man my priorities are:<br>
+This means as a young man my priority list is:<br>
 1. Ensure quality and speed of each task at my company<br>
 2. Talk more with team members about their tasks<br>
 3. Date girls<br>